lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-15-kl-divergence-explanation.md

 </p>
 Yayy!
 So, we've accomplished 95% of the crucial stuff required to understand KL divergence.

-The KL divergence between two probability distributions is just the number of extra bits we need if we encode the information represented by one using the probability distribution of the other.
+The KL divergence between two probability distributions is just the number of extra bits we need if we encode the information represented by one distribution using the probability distribution of the other.
 It is the difference between cross entropy and entropy.
 Yes, that's it.
-You can take a guess regarding how is it mathematically represented and you probably will be right.
+You can take a guess regarding how it is mathematically represented and you'll probably be right.

 $$
 KLD = cross entropy - entropy = H(p, q) - H(p) \\